0 hidden charges. 0 forex

 Step 4: Make room for your EMIs in your budget

-Your loan amount, interest rates and tenure will give you a clear idea of the EMIs you’ve to pay.
+Your loan amount, interest rates and tenure will give you a clear idea of the EMIs you must pay.
 You can use the Fi EMI calculator for a clear picture of what this can look like.
-All you need to do is make sure your budget can accommodate the EMI.
-Do some stringent budgeting, cut out unnecessary expenses and check if you can pay the EMIs on time.
-Then - and only then - should you go ahead and avail the loan.
+All you need to do is ensure your budget accommodates the EMI.
+Do stringent budgeting, cut out unnecessary expenses and check if you can pay the EMIs on time.
+Then - and only then - should you go ahead and avail of the loan?

 Frequently Asked Questions